Brock-Denton/Passive_Investing_App/README.md

 # Passive_Investing_App
 Module Challenge 7
 ---
-Leveraging a database of ETFs, build a web applciation for users to analyze the performance of their ETFs.
+By leveraging a database of ETFs, built a web applciation for users to analyze the performance of their ETFs.
 ---
 Screenshot of Applciation
 ---